 You can click on the additional information button to view further information regarding the movement line.
 Including: The Bin it is currently in and the Quantity that needs moving.

-NB: This is based on a field on the Handheld Setup page called Move/Pick Line Sel. by Lookup
+NB: This is based on a field on the Clever WMS Devices Setup page called Move/Pick Line Sel. by Lookup

 Selecting your item will then prompt you for the Bin code, this is the Expt’d Bin, where you are moving the item from.
 This is visible on the device screen., you can decide to take the stock from another bin (providing that bin has enough quantity the movement will register)